hwchen/keyring-rs/README.md

 ## Extensibility

-This crate comes with built-in support for the keychain on Mac, the credential manager on Windows, and both secret-service and the kernel keyutils on Linux.
+This crate allows clients
-But it's also designed to allow clients to "bring their own credential stores" by providing traits that clients can implement.
+to "bring their own credential store" by providing traits that clients can implement.
 See the [developer docs](https://docs.rs/keyring/latest/keyring/) for details.

+## Platforms

+This crate provides secure storage support for
+Linux (secret-service and kernel keyutils), iOS (keychain), macOS (keychain), and Windows (credential manager).

+It also builds on FreeBSD (secret-service), and probably works there, but since neither the maintainers nor GitHub do building and testing on FreeBSD, we can't be sure.

+Please file issues if you have questions or problems.

 ## License